biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Zhang, Y., Qian, L., Spalink, D., Sun, L., Chen, J. and Sun, H. (in press) Spatial phylogenetics of two topographic extremes of the Hengduan Mountains in southwestern China and its implications for biodiversity conservation.
 [Plant Diversity](https://doi.org/10.1016/j.pld.2020.09.001).

-  * Xu, M.‐Z., Yang, L.‐H., Kong, H.‐H., Wen, F. and Kang, M. (in press) Congruent spatial patterns of species richness and phylogenetic diversity in karst flora: the case study of _Primulina_ (Gesnariaceae).
-[Journal of Systematics and Evolution](http://doi.org/10.1111/jse.12558).

 #### 2021 ####